 6. To create a psuedofolder with README.txt

 in it, attach the desired psuedofolder name to the gs URI of your bucket.
-If this psuedofolder already exists, this command will also place the file in the existing psuedofolder.gsutil cp README.txt gs://fc-your-bucket-name-here/psuedofolder/
+If this psuedofolder already exists, this command will also place the file in the existing psuedofolder.gcloud storage cp README.txt gs://fc-your-bucket-name-here/psuedofolder/

-For more instructions on moving or copying data from an analysis app cloud environment to a Google bucket using gsutil or ftp, see Copying notebook or RStudio output to a Google bucket.
+For more instructions on moving or copying data from an analysis app cloud environment to a Google bucket using gcloud or ftp, see Copying notebook or RStudio output to a Google bucket.

 Terminal limitations